LOWER BACK PAIN TREATMENTS

 Posture

-Posture exercises help train movement between the pelvis and low back.
+Posture exercises help train movement between the pelvis and lower back.
 Learning how to find and hold the neutral position of the spine is the basis for a safe and healthy posture.
-Remember that the position of the pelvis determines the curve in the low back.
+Remember that the position of the pelvis determines the curve in the lower back.
 Forward rotation increases the curve.
 Backward rotation straightens the curve.
 By practicing these exercises, you will become comfortable using the neutral spine position in daily activities.

 Coordination